docker/docs/content/faq/security/eci-faq.md

 perform kernel operations such as loading modules, or to access hardware devices.

-Enhanced Container Isolation allows the running of advanced workloads, but denies the ability to perform kernel operations or access hardware devices.
+ECI allows the running of advanced workloads, but denies the ability to perform kernel operations or access hardware devices.

-### Does Enhanced Container Isolation restrict bind mounts inside the container?
+### Does ECI restrict bind mounts inside the container?

 Yes, it restricts bind mounts of directories located in the Docker Desktop Linux VM into the container.